danielarenee/Maze-Solver/README.md

 	•	'0' represents valid paths <br>
 	•	Other characters represent walls or obstacles <br> <br>

- To use:
+ To use: <br>
-  1. Create a text file named laberinto.txt with the maze structure, using the characters defined above.
+  	1. Create a text file named laberinto.txt with the maze structure, using the characters defined above <br>
-	2. Run the program
+	2. Run the program <br>
-	3. The program will read the maze from the file and output the sequence of movements needed to reach the finish point
+	3. The program will read the maze from the file and output the sequence of movements needed to reach the finish point <br>

 # What I Learned!